 JUNIORS PLAYING SENIOR HOCKEY

 Membership.
 At TBBHC, we are keen for junior players (age 13 yrs and above) to get involved with Senior hockey when they want to.
-We know that young players often have a number of other School sporting commitments during the season, so we have designed flexible membership options for U18 players including Full Season and Half Season (10 match).
-These rates include full membership of the Junior Academy and, where the U18 player is already a member, the JA fee is deductible from this rate.
+We know that young players often have a number of other School sporting commitments during the season, so we understand that they cannot always play a full season - this is not a problem.
+Anyone who is a member of the Junior Academy can play senior hockey for no extra fee, or simply just play Senior hockey - the cost is £199 either way.
 Full details on the Membership Option section of the website.

 Team Selection.
 For U18 players, the usual rules of Selection based on merit apply as for other members of the Club although particular attention is paid by the Selection Committees to the progress of juniors players, ensuring at all times they are given opportunities, time and encouragement to develop.
 The Club Selection Policy can be found here: Selection Policy